jenova-marie/ninshubur/README.md

 ### 🌹 Allowlist filters — the consent boundary

-**This is the most important section in this file.** These three settings together define exactly what Ninshubur scrapes and writes down when you run a backfill.
+**This is the most important section in this file.** These three settings together define exactly what 𒀭Ninshubur scrapes and writes down when you run a backfill.
 Get them wrong and you'll either capture too much (a privacy violation) or too little (an empty archive).

 ```sh
 # Required in spirit: comma-separated guild IDs the bot will respond to.